signalwire/digital_employees/serverless/ESP8266_Temperature_and_Humidity_Sensor_Bot/README.md

 - [Arduino IDE Sketch](https://github.com/signalwire/digital_employees/tree/main/serverless/ESP8266_Temperature_and_Humidity_Sensor_Bot/arduino_sketch)
 - Frosty beverage (optional)

-## How does it work?
+## How it works

 In this example we have the [ESP8266 kit from Amazon](https://www.amazon.com/gp/product/B07GPBBY7F).
 The kit will provide the local weather from [Openweathermap](https://openweathermap.org/) that displays on the LCD.
 The part that will interact with the SignalWire serverless [SWML bin](https://github.com/signalwire/digital_employees/blob/main/serverless/ESP8266_Temperature_and_Humidity_Sensor_Bot/full_example_SWML.json) is the DHT11 temperature and humidity sensor.
 There is also a light sensor we can get data from.
 The ESP8266 will send the data from the DHT11 and light sensor to the [Thingspeak api.](api.thingspeak.com).
-This will create the api responses we need to use with our [SWML bin example](https://github.com/signalwire/digital_employees/blob/main/serverless/ESP8266_Temperature_and_Humidity_Sensor_Bot/full_example_SWML.json)
+This will create the api responses we need to use with our [SWML bin example](https://github.com/signalwire/digital_employees/blob/main/serverless/ESP8266_Temperature_and_Humidity_Sensor_Bot/full_example_SWML.json) The digital employee can now query the api and tell the caller what the temperature and humidity is.
+The digital employee will also give you the option to send an sms message with the same temperature and humidity info.

 ## Json variables to use